Nuberu: Cantabrian tradition

-Galician Tradition
+Galician tradition

 In Southern Galicia, Nubeiros have the appearance of small hairy men with a long and twisted tail.
 They fly on grey clouds and cause dry summer storms, lightning, and similar disasters.
 Galician Nuberus are also scared of bells and can sometimes be scared through their sound, or through the counter-enchantment of a priest.

 In other parts of Galicia the Nubeiro is one big man covered in wolf or goat skins, and associated with storms, lighting, fog, and to a lesser extent, to avalanches.
 Nuberu forges lightning by himself in his iron workshop in the mountains, and when he has made enough he goes out and rides through the sky to cause storms and throw his creations around.
 He is missing one eye, so his aim is less than perfect.

-This version of Nuberu goes down to Earth sometimes, dressed as a traveler, to observe his handywork, or to ask around when he accidentally loses a cloud.
+This version of Nuberu goes down to Earth sometimes, dressed as a traveller, to observe his handywork, or to ask around when he accidentally loses a cloud.
 It is the version that most closely resembles Nordic deities.

-Castilian Tradition
+Leonese tradition

-Due to its condition of frontier land, Castilian myths are particularly eclectic and resemble those of the region they border closest to, creating a mix of the aforementioned narratives with heavy elements of the Entiznau of Extremadura.
-Castilians don't consider Nuberos as evil as the other regions do, and tend to welcome the rain they bring during the fall, but they blame their most evil aspects of lightning and fires caused by summer storms.
-To prevent the disasters these creatures cause, tradition recommends burning dry grass in the right seasons to make sure that the little demons have no target to hit (For more information on this, check Transhumance in Spain.
+Due to its condition of frontier land, Leonese myths are particularly eclectic and resemble those of the region they border closest to, creating a mix of the aforementioned narratives with heavy elements of the Entiznau of Extremadura.
+Leonese people don't consider Nuberos as evil as the other regions do, and tend to welcome the rain they bring during the fall, but they blame their most evil aspects of lightning and fires caused by summer storms.
+To prevent the disasters these creatures cause, tradition recommends burning dry grass in the right seasons to make sure that the little demons have no target to hit.
+(For more information on this, check Transhumance in Spain.